Scooters, Mopeds, Etc... in MaineCompare Motorcycle Insurance Rates in 3 Steps

 If you have a valid license of any class, you can drive a motor scooter in Maine.
 You are not required to have a motorcycle license or moped license.
 Motor scooters do not need to be registered or inspected either.

 Maine defines a motor scooter as having 2 or 3 wheels with wheels less than 10 inches in diameter.
-The gas-powered motor must be less than 25 cubic centimeters.
+The gas-powered motor must be less than 25 cc.
 If the scooter has an electric motor, it cannot exceed 750 watts.

 If you want to learn more about these vehicles, check out Scooters 101.